certifaction/cli/README.md

                 Certifaction environment.
 --api URL       Overrides the default Certifaction API URL --token         The authentication token
---apikey        An API key created in the account settings --verbose       Increase logs verbosity.
+--api-key        An API key created in the account settings --verbose       Increase logs verbosity.
 Can be repeated multiple times
                 to increase it even more.
 ```